 A VHR is a comprehensive collection of a vehicle's past.
 Using a vehicle's VIN, companies that provide VHRs mine data from a wealth of public and private sources.
 A report usually includes information on a vehicle's title and registration along with the details of accidents, recalls, and general misuse.

 Vehicle Identification Number (VIN)

-Also known as the "very important number," these 17 digits unlock the genetic code of a vehicle.
-It is the key component used in a VHR to search a vehicle's past.
+Also known as the "very important number," the VIN is composed of 17 numbers and is the key element used in a VHR to search a vehicle's past.
 All registration and titling data follows the number from owner to owner.
 The VIN became standard in all vehicles in 1981.
 Thus, detailed information for vehicles prior to that year is spotty at best.
-You can find the number on the driver-side dashboard or etched into the driver-side doorframe.
+You can find this number on the driver-side dashboard or etched into the driver-side doorframe.
 You can also locate the number on your insurance card and vehicle registration.